-Refusing to try new foods is one of the most common expressions of picky eating behavior, and once again, biology is likely behind this.
-Some research suggests that rejecting new foods may have developed as an evolutionarily protective trait to help young children avoid eating something potentially poisonous.
-(1)
+Refusing to try unfamiliar foods is one of the most common expressions of picky eating behavior, and once again, biology is likely behind this.
+Some research suggests that rejecting new foods may have developed as an evolutionarily protective trait to help young kids avoid eating something potentially poisonous.1

 Biology isn’t the only culprit behind picky eating, however.
 Food preferences, even as early as childhood, can be a learned behavior.

-In many instances, parents will—intentionally or not—model eating patterns for their children.
-And children can be further influenced by their parents’ “feeding style.”
+In many instances, parents will—intentionally or not—model eating patterns their child's diet.
+And children can be further influenced by their parents’ “feeding style.”1

-Some parents take more of a prominent role in what, and how much, their children eat, prodding their children to eat more or using food as a reward.
-In these cases, it’s not uncommon for that feeding style to lead to a power struggle, with children digging their feet in about their picky eating habit.
-(1)
+Some parents take more of a prominent role in what and how much their children eat, prodding their children to eat more or using food as a reward.
+In these cases, it’s not uncommon for that feeding style to lead to a power struggle, with children digging their feet in about their picky eating habits.1

 Picky eating, disordered eating, and eating disorders

-While picky eating describes strong—and often changing— food preferences, disordered eating is a more general term, referring to any type of irregular eating behavior.
+While picky eating describes strong—and often changing— food preferences, disordered eating is a more general term, referring to any type of irregular, problematic, or dangerous eating behavior.